wezaam-team/wezaam-challenge-qa/README.md

 - Also, we would like to know the ways to test failed flow.
 Withdrawal object has 2 error statuses:
     - `INTERNAL_ERROR` - in case of unexpected technical happened (e.q.
 3rd party payments provider is unavailable)
     - `FAILED` - related to predictable issues with payment methods (e.q. the user's bank account is blocked)
 - It would be good if we could easily run the tests (e.q. with docker-compose) and see a generated test report (e.q.
-Serenity framework report)
+Serenity framework report).
+Please provide an instructuion